lphroger/hw02/README.md

 }
 ```

-a) Accustomed to Java, new team member Brad includes the following
+a.
+Accustomed to Java, new team member Brad includes the following
    code in the main loop of his program:

    ```c